 I thought the kids might solve the game quickly but it was a good couple of hours before girls and their friends emerged telling me that they had solved the puzzle and finally had the code to leave their room.

 I think the game was a lot of fun and definitely worth playing.
 It was great to see the kids get so involved, help each other, and solve puzzles by finding clues.
 I believe that games that get kids thinking and away from screens are best.

 I do have a few thoughts to make Trapped The Art Heist even better.

-When you have all the clues and materials ready to set up for the game, I would recommend having a few options of how you can set it up.
-It would be more like a chose your own adventure.
+When you have all the clues and materials ready to set up for the game, I would recommend having a few options for how you can set it up.
+It would be more like a chose-your-own adventure.
 You pick scenarios A, B, C, or D. These different options give you different clues in the room and different answers in the envelope when you finish.
 So if you pick Scenario B, you only put these clues up throughout the room.
 The posters might remain the same, and the mystery envelope would be different for each scenario that reveals the winners and the secret code.

 The girls told me that no matter which way they went the answer to the puzzle was the same.

 Great gift/party game